hypi-universe/higgs.msg/boson/README.md

 1. To write an array first write the type
 2. followed by the total number of elements in the array.
+3. Write the component type of the array as a string
-3. Next, write each element according to the rules for each type, __in order__.
+4. Next, write each element according to the rules for each type, __in order__.

 ####  byte array
  A byte array is simply boson type, byte array length and the bytes.